pcuthbert/Getting-and-Cleaning-Data-Course-Project/README.md

   tidydata <- read.table("tidy_data.txt", header = TRUE)
   View(data)

+### Notes:

-** See run_analysis.R script within this repo for detailed step by step instructions and explanatory comments **
+1. See run_analysis.R script within this repo for detailed step by step instructions and explanatory comments
+2. See CodeBook.md within this repo for details regarding the variables